 - Reading signs for roads and stores while driving

-If you are affected by AMD or low vision, call ComForCare/At Your Side Home Care.
+If you or your loved one is affected by AMD or low vision, call ComForCare/At Your Side Home Care today.
 Our in-home caregivers can help with vision needs such as checking the small-print expiration dates on food or reading the newspaper aloud.
 It’s just one of the 50 ways we can help.